YamashitaTsuyoshi/FaultSimulator/README.md

 This repository is a template for creating a fault simulator.

 # Usage
-1. Join GitHub organization (@ehimetakahashilab)
-2. Create a repository for implementing your own fault simulator.
-At this time, select this repository (ehimetakahashilab/simulator_template) as the repository template.
+1. Create a repository for your fault simulator implementation from this template repository.

 Then feel free to develop!
 For example, you could split the C code, add a Makefile, or implement it in C++ or Rust.